network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 tradeoff between using realistic traffic patterns and pushing the network to its limits.

+The working conditions we try to achieve is a scenario where the path between the measuring endpoints is utilized at its full end-to-end capacity.
+An ideal sender could send at just this link-speed without building a queue on the bottleneck.
+Thus, in order to measure the worst-case responsiveness we need to ensure that a queue is building up on the bottleneck, meaning that responsiveness is at its worst.

 In this document we aim to generate a realistic traffic pattern by using standard HTTP transactions but exploring the worst-case scenario by creating multiple of these transactions and using very large data objects in these HTTP transactions.

-This allows to create a stable state of working conditions during which the network is used at its nearly full capacity, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
+This allows to create a stable state of working conditions during which the bottleneck of the path between client and server has its buffer filled up entirely, without generating DoS-like traffic patterns (e.g., intentional UDP flooding).
 This creates a realistic traffic mix representative of what a typical user’s network experiences in normal operation.